Wolfmatix/flux-bridge/README.md

-# FLUX Bridge
+# Welcome to FLUX

-Bridge ETH on Base to SOL on Solana in Farcaster
+Flux will launch soon
+when gas fee fund is complete
+watch Farcaster and X
+for live  launch updates